Semiabelian varieties over separably closed fields, maximal divisible subgroups, and exact sequences: Introduction

+In order to relate exactness of the $\sharp$-functor and descent in characteristic $0$, we use, as in \cite{BePi}, the universal extension $\tilde G$ of $G$ by a vector group, which always admits a unique D-structure.
+In characteristic $p$, we need to replace this universal extension by a ($p$-divisible) proalgebraic group, also called $\tilde G$.
+In section \ref{Gtildecharp}, in characteristic $p$, we endow $\tilde G$ with an iterative D-structure and prove the characteristic $p$ version of the characteristic $0$ results relating descent and the D-structure on $\tilde G$.
+Finally, in section \ref{unifstat}, we can then give a uniform proof, in all characteristics (Proposition \ref{Maindescent}), of the fundamental result (Proposition \ref{Maindescentcarp}) proved previously in characteristic $p$.

+We should say that, as far as ``algebraic geometry" is concerned this paper is elementary, and, even in section \ref{unifstat} does not make heavy use of modern methods.
+The reader is referred to \cite{Conrad} for a modern scheme-theoretic treatment of descent, $K/k$-trace etc., for abelian varieties in positive characteristic.
+As is pointed out there, much of the literature on such questions and on important results such as the Lang-Neron theorem, remains in the language of Weil.
+The same will be to some extent true of the current paper, where our real aim and motivation is to understand $G(K)$ as a definable group in the structure $(K,+,\cdot)$, as well as its type-definable subgroups.

 Elisabeth Bouscaren would like to thank particularly Ehud Hrushovski and Fran\c coise Delon for numerous discussions in the past years on the questions addressed in this paper.
 Grateful thanks from all three authors go especially to Daniel Bertrand and Damian R\"ossler for numerous and enlightening discussions.
 Among the many others who have helped with explanations or discussions with some of the authors, let us give special thanks to Jean-Benoit Bost, Antoine Chambert-Loir, Marc Hindry, Minhyong Kim and Thomas Scanlon.
+Finally thanks to the referees of earlier versions for their comments, and particular thanks to the final referee for his/her careful reading and numerous extremely helpful remarks and suggestions.